VJftw/vjpatel.me/vjpatel/content/study/msc-computing-and-security/term-2/7ccsmnse-network-security/notes.markdown

  * Need separate proxies for each service.

-### Circuit Level Gateway (Circuit level proxy)
+### Circuit-level Gateway (Circuit level proxy)

-Typically used when system admin trusts internal users by allowing general outbound connections.
+A circuit-level gateway can be a standalone system or specialised function performed by an application level gateway.

-* Also doesn't permit an end-to-end TCP connection.
+It doesn't permit an end-to-end TCP connection.

 It sets up and relays two TCP connections:

  * one between itself and the inner host.
  * one between itself and the outside host.

-Once the connection has been established, the gateway typically relays TCP segments from one connection to the other without examining its contents.
+The security function is that **it determines which connections are allowed**.
 The gateway can be configured to support application-level or proxy services on inbound connections and circuit-level for outbound connections.
 By doing this, we only have the processing overhead on inbound connections and not outbound connections.

+Typically used when system admin trusts internal users by allowing general outbound connections.

 e.g. **SOCKet Secure (SOCKS)**: An internet protocol that routes network packets between a client and server through a proxy server.